cwesson/funge-plus-plus/README.md

 The Funge++ debugger, known as defunge, can be run on any Befunge program by specifying the `-g` command line argument.

 See [Defunge](doc/defunge.md) for details.

+## Contributing
+Please submit bug reports and feature requests on [GitHub Issues](https://github.com/cwesson/funge-plus-plus/issues).

+Pull requests are also welcome.
+For details of how Funge++ works, review the [software design](doc/design.md).